- After Jesus died, the Apostles went into the world to preach what he had taught them.

 - The rise of Islam was the first threat to the Christian monopoly.
-The Umayyad and Abbasid Caliphates took enormous territories extremely fast and went up to Poitiers in Europe where they were stopped by Charles Martel in 732, who, thereby, inaugurated the Carolingian dynasty.
+The Umayyad and Abbasid Caliphates took enormous territories extremely fast and went up to Poitiers in Europe where they were stopped by Charles Martel in 732.

 - Around that time, the Byzantine Emperor forbade images (The Iconoclast Controversy) which was condemned during a council in 787.
 Icones were reestablished for good in 843.

 - Russia became Orthodox Christian after Vladimir the Great sought a new faith to replace paganism at the end of the 10th century.

 - The beginning of the new millennium was a golden age in Western Europe as Christian scientists researched and developed new scientific methods.

 - The Great Schism between Rome and Constantinople happened in 1054 after Rome’s ambassador Humbert excommunicated Cerularius for refusing to yield to the authority of the Pope.